CMSgov/bcda-static-site/_pages/production-access.md

     <ol>
         <li>Visit the <em>API Credentials</em> page in your model-specific system.</li>
         <li>Choose the <em>BCDA Credentials</em> tab, then select <em>Create New API Credentials</em>.</li>
         <li>Add a public, static IP address for every system, including vendors, that will use the API (up to 8).
-It may take up to an hour for the allow list to update.</li>
+It may take up to an hour for the Allow List to update.</li>
     </ol>
     <h3 class="font-ui-sm">Rotate (renew) credentials every 90 days</h3>
     <p class="margin-top-05">Visit <em>BCDA Credentials</em> and select the rotate icon in the <em>Actions</em> column.</p>